 With his failing health, Delacroix died in 1863, leaving more than 6,000 drawings, watercolours, and prints to be sold.
 His Journals are among the most penetrating of artists' notebooks since those kept by

-A pivotal figure in the history of nineteenth-century art, Eugène Delacroix stands both at the culmination of the great painterly tradition of Titian, Rubens, and Rembrandt and at the beginning of something quite new and modern, as witnessed by the reverence given him by artists of following generation who were so profoundly influenced by his works: Renoir, Cezanne, Picasso, Matisse, and especially Van Gogh, who avowed admiration for the paintings of Eugène Delacroix with his use of Prussian blue and citron yellow in his masterpiece Starry Night.
+A pivotal figure in the history of nineteenth-century art, Eugène Delacroix stands both at the culmination of the great painterly tradition of Dutch Golden Age trilogy Vermeer, Rembrandt, Peter Paul Rubens, and at the beginning of something quite new and modern, as witnessed by the reverence given him by artists of following generation who were so profoundly influenced by his works: Renoir, Cezanne, Picasso, Matisse, and especially Van Gogh, who avowed admiration for the paintings of Eugène Delacroix with his use of Prussian blue and citron yellow in his masterpiece Starry Night.
+The uninhibited expression of energy and movement in his works, his fascination with violence, destruction, and the more tragic aspects of life, and the sensuous virtuosity of his colouring have helped make him one of the most fascinating and complex artistic figures of the 19th century.